OpenTermsArchive/contrib-versions/Twitter/Terms of Service.md

 *   2\.
 Privacy
 *   3\.
 Content on the Services
 *   4\.
 Using the Services
 *   5\.
-Disclaimers and Limitaions of Liability
+Disclaimers and Limitations of Liability
 *   6\.
 General

 1\.
 Who May Use the Services